FOLLOW US

 If you’re unsure if your medication falls within these categories or you need to bring more medication than is usually allowed, contact the Vietnamese Embassy in the UK before travelling.

-FCDO has a list of English-speaking doctors in Vietnam.
+FCDO has a list of medical providers in Vietnam where some staff will speak English.

 There is also guidance on healthcare if you’re living in Vietnam.